New Testament Introduction

 Course code: BITH 501

-- The role that issues of NT introduction play in our interpretation of Scripture.
+- The role that issues of New Testament introduction play in our interpretation of Scripture

 - Video lectures (both pre-recorded and synchronous real-time interaction via Google Hangouts) will supplement the class textbooks.